Developing our principles of professionalism

-Professionalism: a mixed-methods research study was commissioned by the GDC to provide a comprehensive study of professionalism in healthcare and dentistry.
+Research has also been undertaken to support the work, Professionalism: a mixed-methods research study, was commissioned by the GDC to provide a comprehensive study of professionalism in healthcare and dentistry.

-The ADEE’s evidence review and research findings on professionalism will now be considered and used to inform the development of the Principles of Professionalism and the review of the Standards for the Dental Team.
+The results of this work are now being used to inform the development of the principles of professionalism, and our review of the Standards for the dental team and its supporting guidance.